Gabriel & Dresden: Gabriel

+Dresden met Gabriel

 Dave met Pete Tong whilst he was the music director of Swedish Egil's grooveradio.com in 2000.
 By 2001 Dave was working for Pete as a scout looking for new music for his radio show Essential Selection and label FFRR.
 At the Miami Winter Music Conference in March 2001 Dave struck up a conversation with Josh at a party being hosted by grooveradio.com after seeing Josh hand DJ Leon Alexander a copy of his first vinyl record called "Wave 3".
 Dave liked the track so much gave it to Pete who immediately played it the next week on the Essential Selection and also used it for his compilation Twisted Beats.
 A few months later, as a thank you for the work he had done, Pete offered Dave the opportunity to do a remix of New Order's Someone Like You and Dave asked Josh to work on it with him.

 Dave and Josh officially joined forces later in 2001 and quickly made a name for themselves by creating numerous remixes for artists as diverse as Tiësto, Paul Oakenfold, Sarah McLachlan, Way Out West, Annie Lennox, Duncan Sheik, and Jewel.
 In 2002 Gabriel & Dresden released "Lament" on Satoshi Tomiie's Saw Recordings imprint, their first single.
 The first Gabriel & Dresden gig was Arc in New York City.